-Our creative curriculum has clear long and medium year group term plans linked to thematic approaches and the writing resource 'Ready Steady Write'.
-This has key hooks and texts that provide full coverage, purpose, engagement and progress with all aspects of the English curriculum.
+Our creative curriculum has clear long and medium year group term plans linked to topic approaches.
+These have key hooks and texts that provide full coverage, purpose, engagement and progress with all aspects of the English curriculum.

 Curriculum mapping and 'sticky knowledge' show links to prior learning and the next steps for learners.